gregthealmighty/ELK-STACK-PROJECT-Cloud-Lab-Walk-Threw/README.md

 # ELK-STACK-PROJECT
-ELK STACK PROJECTS
+ELK STACK PROJECTS Installation ANS RUNNING.

-## Day 1 Solution Guide: ELK Installation
+## Solution Guide: ELK Installation
 ---
 #### 1. Creating a New vNet

 Make sure that you are logged into your personal Azure account, where your cloud security unit VMs are located.
+(MAKE SURE YOU WRITE DOWN YOUR EMAIL OR SAVE IT SOMEWHERE)

 - Create a new vNet located in the same resource group you have been using.